ProlificsPanther/DockerPanther/README.md

 Step-8: Run the command (to test sample Panther client app):>prorun mgmt (Name of Panther screen).

+## License

+For Panther Cloud License, contact support@prolifics.com

+[View](https://github.com/ProlificsPanther/DockerPanther/blob/master/SoftwareLicenseAgreement.pdf) license information for the software contained in this image.

+As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).

+As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

 ## Issues
 If you face any issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)